aachouche-24/DES-Image-Enc-Dec-Attack/README.md

 - **Multiple Encryption Modes:** Choose from five different modes of DES encryption to suit your security needs.
 - **PNG File Support:** Specifically designed to work with PNG image files.
 - **Python Virtual Environment:** Utilizes a Python virtual environment to manage dependencies and ensure a consistent runtime environment.

+## Notes

+The application currently only supports PNG and JPG image file formats.

 ## Prerequisites